uwsampa/graphbench/benchmark/pgx-oracle/README.md

 # Notice
 Keep all the .java and .sh file in the same directory.

+Converter.java is used to convert the standard data format(TSV) into the data applicable for PGX.

 Run the .sh file, pass in the correct parameters and the output will measure the processing time for the particular algorithm.